On the toric ideals of matroids of a fixed rank: Acknowledgements

 \section{Acknowledgements}

-We thank Professor J{\"u}rgen Herzog for a question that initiated this study.
-It was asked during the conference ``Experimental Methods in Commutative Algebra and Related Fields'' in $2015$ in Osnabr\"{u}ck.
-We thank Mateusz Micha{\l}ek for stimulating discussions and helpful comments, and Alejandro Vargas for careful reading of the manuscript.
+We thank Professor J{\"u}rgen Herzog for a question during the conference in Osnabr\"{u}ck in $2015$ that initiated this study.
+We thank Jan Draisma and Mateusz Micha{\l}ek for stimulating discussions and helpful comments.
+We are also grateful to the anonymous referee for showing us the proof of Corollary \ref{Corollary2}.